Skip to Main Content

 A Proactive Approach To Children's Orthodontic Care

-The American board of orthodontics as well as all national boards recommend that every child have an orthodontic consultation by age 7 in order to detect the possible need for early interception orthodontic treatment
+The American board of orthodontics as well as all national boards recommend that every child have an orthodontic consultation by age 7 in order to detect the possible need for early interceptive orthodontic treatment.

 Detecting and treating developmental issues early can often address the root cause of orthodontic problems by guiding proper jaw development.
 Early orthodontics aims to prevent issues from developing and reduce the need for oral surgery, tooth extractions and orthodontic treatment later in life.